marisudris/Design-Patterns-In-PHP/Builder/README.md

 from all the other creational patterns - object creation is more granular.

 #### Use the Builder pattern when:

-- you want to separate out the algorithm for creating a complex object from the parts and implementation that makes up the object, and their assembly.
+- you want to separate out the algorithm for creating a complex object from the parts and implementation that makes up the object.
 - construction process should vary and allow differrent representations for the same type of object.
 - you find yourself having a product constructor that has too many optional parameters for all the numerous options it can have.
-In this situation it's best to delegate the object construction and assemly to a separate _Builder_ class.
+In this situation it's best to delegate the object construction and assembly to a separate _Builder_ class.
 - you find yourself defining numerous subclasses just to accommodate all the possible variations for the final product.
 Adding a new feature will require growing and bloating your class hierarchy even more.